DyversHands/www.DyversHands.com/_pages/tableau.md

 ### Mailing List

-To stay updated on the latest news, including the official public release date of our first three playsets and information about future Tableau Games projects, be sure to sign up for our [Tableau Games Announcements Mailing List](https://dyvershands.page.link/85EH).
-You'll be the first to know about exciting developments, promotions, and future Kickstarter campaigns.
+To stay updated on the latest news, including announcements about future products and Kickstarter campaigns, sign up for our [Tableau Games Announcements Mailing List](/Subscribe).
+You'll be the first to know about exciting developments, promotions, and more.

 ### Credits